-Overall, purchase intent was negatively correlated with connectedness, propensity to plan, and consideration of future consequences (biserial correlations of r = -.26, p < .01; r = -.19, p < .01 and r = -.17, p < .05).
-However, as predicted by H3, higher connectedness related to lower probability of purchase intent when opportunity costs were highlighted ( $\beta = -.94$ , p < .001), but not in the control condition ( $\beta = -.21$ , p = .38).
-The difference between logistic regression slopes is statistically significant ( $\beta{INT} = -.37$ , p = .04, Table 3 in Appendix B).
-Additionally, when opportunity costs were experimentally highlighted, the spontaneous propensity to plan became a directionally weaker predictor of purchase intent (r = -.31 vs. -.09, p = .10), as did consideration of future consequences (r = -.24 vs. -.12, n.s.).
+Overall, purchase intent was negatively correlated with connectedness, propensity to plan, and consideration of future consequences (biserial correlations of r = -.26, p < .01; r = -.19, p < .01 and r = -.17, p < .05, respectively).
+However, as predicted by hypothesis 3, higher connectedness was related to a lower probability of purchase intent when opportunity costs were highlighted ($\beta = -.94$, p < .001), but not in the control condition ($\beta = -.21$, NS).
+The difference between logistic regression slopes is statistically significant ($\beta{INT} = -.37$, p < .05, table 3 in web appendix B).
+Additionally, when opportunity costs were experimentally highlighted, the spontaneous propensity to plan became a marginally weaker predictor of purchase intent (r = -.31 vs. -.09, p = .10), as did consideration of future consequences (r = -.24 vs. -.12, NS).

-These results suggest three insights: (i) consistent with the findings of Study 1a, psychological connectedness to the future self has a greater effect on purchase decisions when tradeoffs are highlighted, (ii) highlighting tradeoffs reduced spending more for participants low in propensity to plan, similar to Spiller (2011), and (iii) highlighting tradeoffs reduces the significance of individual differences in the spontaneous tendency to do so.
+These results suggest three insights.
+Consistent with the findings of study 1a, psychological connectedness to the future self has a greater effect on purchase decisions when tradeoffs are highlighted.
+Highlighting tradeoffs reduced spending more for participants low in propensity to plan, similar to Spiller (2011).
+In this study, highlighting tradeoffs also reduces the significance of individual differences in the spontaneous tendency to do so.

 To model the combined effects of these factors, we jointly regressed respondents' purchase decision on opportunity cost cue, connectedness, propensity to plan and the interactions between these variables.
 All of the predictor variables (except for connectedness) and all pairwise interactions were significant.
 More importantly, the three-way interaction was significant (all ps < .01), indicating that measured propensity to plan moderated the interaction of connectedness and opportunity cue reminder.
-The full details of the logistic regression are given in Table 4 of Appendix B, where we have z-scored the continuous variables and coded the opportunity cost manipulation as -1 (no reminder) or 1 (reminder).
-A second analysis using consideration of future consequences instead of propensity to plan yields similar results (see Table 5 in Appendix B).
+The full details of the logistic regression are given in table 4 of web appendix B, where we have z-scored the continuous variables and coded the opportunity cost manipulation as -1 (no reminder) or 1 (reminder).
+A second analysis using consideration of future consequences instead of propensity to plan yields similar results (see table 5 in web appendix B).